1994 NBA playoffs

 The 1994 NBA playoffs was the postseason tournament of the National Basketball Association's 1993-94 season.
 The tournament concluded with the Western Conference champion Houston Rockets defeating the Eastern Conference champion New York Knicks 4 games to 3 in the NBA Finals.
 Hakeem Olajuwon was named NBA Finals MVP.

 This was also the first time that the Boston Celtics (since 1979) and Los Angeles Lakers (since 1976) missed the playoffs.
 It was their first absence from the playoffs since the playoff field expanded to 16 teams in 1984.
 It was also the first time that both missed the playoffs in the same year.
 This would not occur again until 2014.
 It also marked the first time both of the two Los Angeles-based NBA teams, the Lakers and Clippers (who arrived in L.A. in 1984), missed the playoffs together.
+Had either team made the postseason, it would have been likely that a home playoff game would have been moved to the Thomas and Mack Center in Las Vegas due to the death of Richard Nixon, which occurred on April 22, 1994.

 The biggest upset came in the first round, when the Denver Nuggets came back from a 2–0 deficit to beat the Seattle SuperSonics in five games, marking the first time in NBA history that an eighth seed had defeated a #1 seed.
-Denver stretched their improbable playoff run with the Utah Jazz to seven games after being down 0–3, but Utah defeated them in Game 7 91–81.
+Denver stretched their improbable playoff run with the Utah Jazz to seven games after being down 3–0, but Utah defeated them in Game 7 91–81.

 The playoffs also featured the first playoff series victory for the Indiana Pacers in their 18-year NBA existence, as they swept the Orlando Magic (who were making their first playoff appearance in franchise history) in the first round, then eliminated the top-seeded Atlanta Hawks 4–2 in the second round.
 The Pacers advanced within one game of the NBA Finals, but lost Games 6 and 7 of the Eastern Conference finals to the Knicks.

 This was the first time since the ABA–NBA merger prior to the 1976–77 season that all former ABA teams (Pacers, Nuggets, Spurs, and Nets) made the playoffs in the same year.

 The Chicago Bulls, who made the playoffs despite the retirement of Michael Jordan, swept the Cleveland Cavaliers in the first round, but then lost in seven games to the Knicks in the Eastern Conference Semifinals.
 This was also the fourth consecutive season the Bulls and Knicks met in the NBA playoffs with the Bulls winning all three prior series.
 They would meet again in the 1996 NBA Playoffs with the Bulls winning in five games.